apache/helix/src/site/markdown/tutorial_participant.md

 # Helix Tutorial: Participant

-In this chapter, we\'ll learn how to implement a PARTICIPANT, which is a primary functional component of a distributed system.
+In this chapter, we\'ll learn how to implement a Participant, which is a primary functional component of a distributed system.

 ### Start the Helix agent